jibel/squirrelsql-snap/README.md

 $ snapcraft
 ```

+## Known Issues
+Printing from a java app is not working and printing is disabled.

+## Contact Information
 If you have a problem with the packaging as a snap don't hesitate to contact
 me.
 If it's an issue with the software itselft please contact the upstream
 developer.